 Here are 25 things you can do to improve your natural hair and prevent damage.
-The goal here- to keep your hair on your head!
+The goal here- to keep your hair on your head with these tips for retaining length!

-Not including the obvious elimination of chemical treatments, this list contains all you need to maintain a healthy head of hair.
+Not including the obvious elimination of chemical treatments, this list of tips for retaining length contains all you need to maintain a healthy head of hair.
 They are categorized by care/maintenance and styling.

 Cleansing, Conditioning, and Drying: